candidco/react-native-image-picker/README.md

 ![Platform - Android and iOS](https://img.shields.io/badge/platform-Android%20%7C%20iOS-yellow.svg)
 [![Gitter chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/react-native-image-picker/Lobby)

+## Changes between this repo and the community package

+- Android: Implement a fix for Android on the latest version of this lirbary (as of 11/06/18).
+This fix splits permission requests for Android to only request permissions for gallery when the user prompts to select an image from the gallery.
+Without the fix, the user is prompted for both gallery and camera permissions (if this has not been previously given).
+This fix exists in an older fork of this library: [see commit here](https://github.com/fearmear/react-native-image-picker/commit/e90802ecf1a28cc9ac269368a6d5f6480930d90d).
+- Android: Save images to cache folder instead of saving to camera roll.

+---

 A React Native module that allows you to use native UI to select a photo/video from the device library or directly from the camera, like so:

 | iOS                                                                                                                   | Android                                                                                                                       |